giantswarm/docs/src/content/overview/architecture.md

 ---
 title: Architecture of a cloud-native developer platform
-description: An overview of the architecture of a cloud-native developer platform.
+description: An overview of the architecture of our cloud-native developer platform.
 weight: 20
 menu:
   main: